Library: Policy

 (4) When a complaint alleging illegal activity is received, all referral information including the complainant's name, is forwarded to appropriate entities.
 The guidelines in (A) through (D) of this paragraph are met.

 (A) A complaint alleging commission of a crime is immediately referred to local law enforcement officials where the facility is located.
-The referral is followed up in writing, a copy filed in the case file, and the supervisor is notified.
-Licensing staff is responsible for follow up with local law enforcement officials to determine and document the investigation's outcome.
+The referral is followed up in writing and filed in the case record, and the supervisor is notified.
+Licensing staff follows-up with local law enforcement officials to determine and document the investigation's outcome.

 (B) When the complaint allegation includes illegal drug activity, Licensing staff obtains as much information as possible from the complainant, including the individual's behaviors when it is alleged he or she was under the influence of drugs.
-Even when the alleged drug activity occurred when children were not in care, every complaint is referred to local law enforcement officials and, when the program has a provider contract, to the Office of Inspector General (OIG).
-Licensing staff is responsible for follow-up with local law enforcement officials regarding their involvement prior to complaint submission to OIG.
-However, when a response is not received from local law enforcement officials within 48-hours from complaint receipt, Licensing staff forwards the complaint to OIG.
-The OIG referral is documented on Form 19MP001E, Office of Inspector General (OIG) Referral Form, and includes date, contact, including attempted contact, information regarding local law enforcement official referral, and a copy of Form 07LC012E, Licensing Complaint.
+Even when the alleged drug activity occurred when children were not in care, every complaint is referred to local law enforcement officials and, when the program has a provider contract, to the Office of Inspector General (OIG) at OIG.REFERRALMANAGEMENTUNIT@OKDHS.ORG.
+Licensing staff follows-up with local law enforcement officials regarding their involvement prior to complaint submission to OIG.
+However, when a response is not received from local law enforcement officials within 48-hours from complaint receipt, Licensing staff forwards Form 07LC012E, Licensing Complaint, to OIG.
+The OIG referral is documented on Form 19MP001E, Office of Inspector General (OIG) Referral Form, and includes date, contact, including attempted contact, and information regarding local law enforcement official referral.
 On receipt of the referral, OIG contacts the local law enforcement officials to determine who conducts the investigation or if a joint investigation will be conducted.
-Licensing staff is responsible for follow-up with OIG to determine and document the investigation outcome.
+Licensing staff follows-up with OIG to determine and document the investigation outcome.

 (C) Prior to facility visits, Licensing staff informs and consults with OIG regarding the restrictions of individuals involved in the allegation.